-Tom Rosenstiel, executive director of the American Press Institute, joined the Philip Merrill College of Journalism in Fall 2021 as the Eleanor Merrill Visiting Professor on the Future of Journalism.
+Tom Rosenstiel, former executive director of the American Press Institute, joined the Philip Merrill College of Journalism in Fall 2021 as the Eleanor Merrill Visiting Professor on the Future of Journalism.

 Rosenstiel is the author of 10 books, including three novels, and founded two major media nonprofits -- the Project for Excellence in Journalism and the Committee of Concerned Journalists.
 He lectures around the world and consults with media companies on the future of news and information.
 He is also a nonresident senior fellow in governance studies at The Brookings Institution.